Made Katib: Early life and education

 Born to the family of the late Katib anak Nanja and the late Nyang anak Janggok in Senah Negeri (what is now Kampung Annah Rais), Kuching, Sarawak, the former bishop was a British-trained priest who hailed from Padawan, Kuching.

 Before being ordained as a priest, the late Made studied at the University of Leeds, in Yorkshire, England.
-He took a general degree with three core subjects – English, History and Bible Knowledge and graduated in 1966.
+He took a general degree with three core subjects – English, history and bible knowledge and graduated in 1966.

 Following his graduation, he furthered his priesthood studies at College of the Resurrection at Mirfield in 1966.
 In 1968, he sat for his General Ordination Examination – which all British-trained priests were required to obtain.

 Ministry

 The late Made started his ministry as a deacon on 22 September 1968 and a year later was ordained as a priest by the Diocese of Kuching's first indigenous bishop, the late Rt Revd Datuk Basil Temenggong.
 During his time as a priest, he served in many places in Sarawak before being promoted to Bishop.

 He was enthroned as the 12th Bishop of the Anglican Diocese of Kuching on 20 November 1995, succeeding John Leong Chee Yun.
 The late Made retired from the ministry on 23 January 2007, which was also his 65th birthday.

 He dedicated 38 years of his life to the ministry.
 For his service and contributions to the Church and state over the years, he was conferred honours by the state government with the medals decorated such as Pingat Terpuji Jubli Perak (1988) and Pegawai Bintang Sarawak (1994), both awarded by Tun Ahmad Zaidi Adruce (b.
-1926 - d.
+1926 – d.
 2000) and conferred a Datukship or honorific knighthood granted with the title Panglima Gemilang Bintang Kenyalang (2002) which carries the Malaysian title of "Datuk", awarded by Tun Abang Muhammad Salahuddin Abang Barieng (b.
-1921-) on his 81st birthday in that year.
+1921 – d.
+2022) on his 81st birthday in that year.